-Notes: Uneven flooring noted to areas particularly at first floor level.
+Floors including sub-floors Repair category: 2 Notes: Uneven flooring noted to areas, particularly within the storage room off the dining room.
+Given the areas of dampness within the property, a precautionary check of the floors including joists may be prudent.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.